In this final part of our series of three articles concentrating on M&A, we focus on how to maximize your company valuation.

 - Robust operating systems and processes

 - A management team that is geared up for sale

 Individual businesses will have different strengths in all of these areas, and a perceived weakness in one needn’t necessarily preclude a deal, but regardless of their unique attributes, buyers will be looking for prospects to clearly and concisely articulate their overall credentials to demonstrate they make a compelling target.
 So, where can businesses actively looking for the exit turn their attention to increase their deal worthiness?

 How data can make the difference

-Whereas until relatively recently, IT could often be viewed as a cost to be managed and controlled whenever two organizations came together, in 2021 IT and digital capabilities can be a driving force behind a transaction.
-Indeed, as researchers from McKinsey point out “Even when an acquisition centers around a company’s other attractive assets, digital capabilities can provide a significant source of additional deal value, particularly for legacy companies still struggling to catch up to digital natives and the more technologically advanced and entrenched players in their respective markets.”
+Whereas until relatively recently, IT could often be viewed as a cost to be managed and controlled whenever two organizations came together, in 2021, IT and digital capabilities can be a driving force behind a transaction.
+Indeed, as researchers from McKinsey point out, “Even when an acquisition centers around a company’s other attractive assets, digital capabilities can provide a significant source of additional deal value, particularly for legacy companies still struggling to catch up to digital natives and the more technologically advanced and entrenched players in their respective markets.”

 Specifically, sales enablement software like sales-i can be a significant valuation driver in transactions.
 Demonstrating that your business has valuable data assets, which can be easily and swiftly integrated into an acquiring company can be a real differentiator when comparing investment prospects.
-Potential buyers will be especially drawn to targets who can clearly demonstrate they possess solid data on their accounts, such as key purchasing behaviours and insights on decision-makers.
+Potential buyers will be especially drawn to targets who can clearly demonstrate they possess solid data on their accounts, such as key purchasing behaviors and insights on decision-makers.
 What’s more, for those businesses who are preparing to list for sale over the medium term, specifying sales enablement software in advance is a powerful way of ensuring your sales reps are pushing the right products to maximize improved bottom-line profitability, which can be one of the strongest drivers of an enhanced valuation.